programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 plt.close()
 ```

-It gives the colorized Venn diagram.
+It gives the colourised Venn diagram.
 The circles and its intersection contain the number of subjects, but not the subjects themselves:

 {% include figure.html filename="en-or-enablar-lesson-5-03.png" alt="Visual description of figure image" caption="Figure 1.
 Venn diagram - initial version" %}